 |Online Learning Module: How To Heal Persistent Dizziness (Early Bird)||$245|

 *Early Bird ends Oct 4th, with prices increasing to $295

 Most certainly yes, especially if you have not achieved good results from traditional medical treatment (medication), or allied therapy including traditional vestibular rehabilitation

 Absolutely – whilst the seminar content is aimed at the public, the material is perfectly suited to a practitioner to learn and apply in their office.
-We also have a 2-day practitioner seminar on the 17th-18 August that is specially aimed for healthcare practitioners.
+We also have a recording of a 2-day practitioner seminar that is specially aimed for healthcare practitioners

 We recommend paying with credit card through our online payment portal (Stripe).
 If you would prefer, you may pay via bank EFT.
 Please make payment to: Carlo Rinaudo, NAB, BSB: 082-356 Acct No: 57-101-8036.
 Once you have made payment, please send an email to [email protected] with a screenshot of payment

 No, the notes and re wordings are copyright to the authors and Brain Hub Academia.
 They’re not to be shared, privately or publicly (online, social media, broadcast etc).
 People found to do so (via their ISP and IP address)